‘Fear The Walking Dead’ Season 4: Althea Has Many Reasons Why She Is Collecting Stories

 As for why Althea is driving around in a S.W.A.T vehicle, there is a story behind that too.
 Although, as yet, Maggie Grace is not allowed to delve into the reason behind her acquisition.
 However, this story will be revealed in upcoming episodes of Fear the Walking Dead, so fans will have to wait to find out this answer just as they will with the rest of Althea’s story.

 Fear the Walking Dead returns to AMC on Sunday, April 22, at 9 p.m.
 ET.
-Zap2It lists the following synopsis for Episode 2 (titled “Another Day in the Diamond”).
+Zap2It lists the following synopsis for Episode 2, titled “Another Day in the Diamond.”

 “A troubled survivor finds allies in an unexpected place; the life Madison has fought to build comes under threat.”